USC band

 Programs Taught by Unaccredited or Unrecognized Institutions

 If you take a traditional classroom version of one of these courses at a school where the course is also available online, we cannot guarantee equivalence or subject credit in advance.
 You will need to provide additional documentation after you complete the course to demonstrate that you were enrolled in the classroom version of the class.
-Documentation typically includes a registration summary and your course syllabus; please keep copies of all related materials.
+Documentation typically includes a registration summary and your course syllabus.
+Please keep copies of all related materials.